Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 And explain the way you feel to them, for a referral.

-Once again, if you feel like you are in acute crisis (Having acute suicidal thoughts, or thought of harming self), please call 112, it is free, nobody will be mad at you, they are there to help!
+Once again, if you feel like you are in acute crisis (having acute suicidal thoughts, or thought of self-harm), please call 112, it is free, nobody will be mad at you, they are there to help!

-If you need any help with organizational issues or need to go over the language barrier (booking an appointment, having an appointment arranged via phone, general questions etc.) feel free to reach out!
+If you need any help with organizational issues or need to overcome the language barrier (booking an appointment, having an appointment arranged via phone, general questions etc.) feel free to reach out!

 Phone: ✆ 0800 111 0 111 / Website: https://www.telefonseelsorge.de/